sam-lunt/transitive-champions/README.md

 Solves Riddler Classic from [When Will The Arithmetic Anarchists Attack?](https://fivethirtyeight.com/features/when-will-the-arithmetic-anarchists-attack/)

 Run with `./find_winners.py ncaa_games.txt` or `python find_winners.py ncaa_games.txt`.
 Optionally, enter a filename as a second argument to save the champions (and their degree of seperation from Villanova) to that file.
+Teams that were not the champion are printed with a degree of seperation equal to -1.

 Game data is from [here](https://www.masseyratings.com/scores.php?s=298892&sub=12801&all=1)